tarikwaleed/pk-amana-design-documents/cli-prototype/data_cleansing_tool_technical_guide.md

 ## Conclusion

-We are excited about the progress made thus far and look forward to the continued collaboration as we bring the Data Cleansing and Correction Tool to its completion.
+We are excited about the progress made thus far and look forward to the continued collaboration as we bring the Data Cleansing Tool to its completion.
 If you have any questions or feedback, please don't hesitate to reach out.

 Sincerely,

-[Your Name]

-[Your Title]

-[Your Contact Information]

 ---